1ofstate/1ofstate/core/PROTOCOL_SPEC.md

 Code: IF (Stress_Level > Critical) THEN (Block_Access) ELSE (Execute_Command).
 Meaning: We give the right to control reality only to those who are in a 1ofstate (state of clarity).
 This cuts off the chaos at the entrance.

-LAYER 2: PROCESSING — "Collective Resonance"
+LAYER 2: PROCESSING — "Consensus Mechanism"
 Problem 0.73: Decisions are made in the interests of individual groups (countries, elites), which harms the whole.
 Solution 1.0: Swarm Intelligence.
 Protocol: